A Traveler's Guide to Day of the Dead Altars

+Altars are created to honor deceased loved ones.
+The altars are set up in private homes, at grave sites, or on public display.
 An altar is traditionally constructed in three tiers, each tier making an important representation: the underworld, earth, and heaven.
-From the bottom:

-Representations of Earth, home of the living, include photos and momentos of the loved one's time on Earth; favorite food, drinks and treats for nourishment after the long journey from the underworld back to Earth; and more candles and marigolds, plus colorful papel picado, or banners of cut paper, for Earthly decoration.
+Representations of Earth, home of the living, include photos and momentos of the loved one's time on Earth, favorite foods, drinks, and sugar skulls and other treats for nourishment after the long journey from the underworld back to Earth, and more candles and marigolds, plus colorful papel picado, or banners of cut paper, for Earthly decoration.

-This level commonly includes religious effects like crosses or depictions of Mary (Jesus' mother) and candles whose smoke helps spirits return to the afterlife.
+This level commonly includes religious effects like crosses or depictions of virgin Mary (Jesus' mother), plus candles and copal incense, whose smoke helps spirits return to the afterlife.

-The objects chosen to include on the altar (as listed above) are called el ofrenda, or the offering.
-As families decide on the offering, care is taken to represent each of the four elements - earth, air, fire, and water:
+The objects chosen to include on a día de los muertos altar (as listed above) are called el ofrenda, or the offering.
+As families decide on the offering, care is taken to represent each of the four elements - earth, air, fire, and water.

 Earth elements are, of course, found on the Earth level of the altar.
 These may include fruits, grains and clay pots.

 Air is depicted on all levels of the altar.
-Altar shawls and papel picado, as well as smoke from the candles, blow in the wind (air).
+Altar shawls and papel picado, as well as smoke from the candles and incense, blow in the wind (air).

 Fire, like air, is represented on all three levels of the altar, in the flames of the candles and the fire-like orange color of the cempasúchil.